-Name Acreage % of Hawthorns Area Description Valley and Foothill Grassland 28.5 acres 37% Introduced, annual Mediterranean grasses and native herbs.
+Name Acreage % of Hawthorns Area Description 1 Valley and Foothill Grassland 28.5 acres 37% Introduced, annual Mediterranean grasses and native herbs.
 On most sites the native species, such as needle grass, have been largely or entirely supplanted by introductions.
 Stands rich in natives usually found on unusual substrates, such as serpentine or somewhat alkaline soils.
 Cismontane Woodland 47 acres 60% Trees deciduous, evergreen or both, with open canopies.
 Broadleaved trees dominate, although conifers may be present in or emergent through the canopy.
 Understories may be open and herbaceous or closed and shrubby.
 This type occurs on a variety of sites below the conifer forests in Mediterranean California.
 At the Hawthorns Area, this plant community includes 13.6 acres of olive groves.
-Riparian Forest 2.4 acres 3% Broadleaved, winter deciduous trees, forming closed canopies, associated with low- to mid-elevation perennial and intermittent streams.
+Riparian Forest 2.4 acres associated with low- to mid-elevation perennial and integration streams.
+Most stands even-aged, reflecting the flood-me Broadleaved, winter deciduous trees, forming closed canopies, associated with low- to mid-elevation perennial and intermittent streams.
 Most stands even-aged, reflecting the flood-mediated, episodic reproduction.
 These habitats can be found in every county and climate in California.